automl/DeepCAVE/docs/installation.rst

     pip install DeepCAVE

-If you want to contribute to DeepCAVE install it from the source and install the dev package:
+If you want to contribute to DeepCAVE get it from GitHub directly and install the dev package:

 .. code:: bash